 Did you know that microgreens help damaged hair by reducing the chances of them breaking?
 Microgreens such as beetroot microgreens are particularly healthy for the hair as they are rich in iron, potassium, and electrolytes.

 What Are The Most Nutritious Microgreens And What Are Its Benefits?

 Pea shoots contain beta-carotene – which our bodies convert into vitamin A, vitamin C, folate–essential building blocks for the human body, and fiber.
 These pea microgreens have a very mild taste, but they can add a crisp texture and green color to your salads and sandwich wraps.

 Radish microgreens can also be a nutrient packed option with loads of health benefits. .
 Radish microgreens include high levels of vitamins A, B, C, E, and K. They also deliver calcium, iron, magnesium, phosphorus, potassium, and zinc to the human body.

 How To Grow Your Own Nutrient Packed Microgreens

-Growing microgreens at home is both easy and incredibly rewarding.
+Growing microgreens at home is both easy and incredibly rewarding and there exists many great kit options to help you get started!
 They’re suitable for people of all experience levels, and can be grown at any time of the year as long as you don’t let them get too cold.

 If you’ve found this content useful and would like to learn more about how to grow your own food at home, then consider signing up for an email newsletter below.